J.K. Cement Shareholders Approve New Director and Enhanced Borrowing Limits

 *this image is generated using AI for illustrative purposes only.

-The company proposes to appoint Mr. Alok Dhir as a Non-Executive Independent Director for a five-year term, from November 1, 2025, to October 31, 2030.
-Mr. Dhir, aged 64, brings a wealth of experience to the board:
+Shareholders have approved the appointment of Mr. Alok Dhir as Non-Executive Independent Director for a five-year term from November 1 to October 31, 2030.
+Mr. Dhir, aged 64, brings extensive expertise:

 • Chartered Accountant and renowned lawyer with four decades of experience